-Form I-693 should be signed by an authorized civil surgeon no more than 60 days prior to filing Form I-485 (officially called “Application to Register Permanent Residence or Adjust Status”).
-Note: Between December 9, 2021 and September 30, 2022, this requirement will be waived.
+Form I-693 should be signed by an authorized civil surgeon no more than two years prior to filing Form I-485 (officially called “Application to Register Permanent Residence or Adjust Status”).

 Generally speaking, Form I-693 is filed together with I-485.
 The processing time of I-485 can vary greatly — anywhere from 6 months to 4 years — depending on the circumstances.

 U.S. immigration can be complex and confusing.
 Boundless is here to help.
 Learn more.

 While there’s no charge for filing Form I-693, the applicant will need to pay for the medical exam itself.
 These rates can range anywhere from $100 to $500, but on average, applicants can expect to pay about $200.